On belief propagation guided decimation for random k-SAT: Introduction and results

+Since the 1990s the random formula $\PHI$ has gained a reputation as an extremely challenging benchmark for SAT solving.
+More precisely, early computer experiments led to two key hypotheses~\cite{Cheeseman,KirkpatrickSelman,MitchellSelmanLevesque}.
+First, that there is a {\em sharp threshold} for satisfiability.
+That is, for any clause length $k$ there is a threshold value $\rk>0$ such that the random formula $\PHI$ is satisfiable \whp\ if $r<\rk$, while $\PHI$ is unsatisfiable \whp\ if $r>\rk$.
+Second, that standard SAT-solvers such as DPLL-based algorithms require an exponential time to find a satisfying assignment for densities $r$ `close' to $\rk$.
+Thus, while these algorithms are highly efficient on ``real-world'' SAT instances, the simplest conceivable model of random formulas eludes them.
+These two hypotheses have inspired a considerable amount of research over the years, both experimental and theoretical~\cite{AchHandbook}.
+Moreover, similar phenomena have been hypothesised in many other random problems~\cite{ANP}.

+While the precise values (and even the existence) of the $k$-SAT threshold remain unknown for any $k\geq3$, asymptotically tight upper and lower bounds have been established.
+Indeed, non-constructive arguments show that $\PHI$ is satisfiable \whp\ if $r<2^k\ln2-\frac32\ln2-\eps_k$, while $\PHI$ is unsatisfiable \whp\ if $r>2^k\ln2-\frac12(1+\ln2)+\eps_k$, with $\eps_k\ra0$ for large $k$~\cite{yuval,Kosta,KKKS}.
+Thus, the transition from satisfiable to unsatisfiable takes place at about $\rk\sim 2^k\ln2$.

-Non-constructive arguments show that \whp\ $\PHI$ is satisfiable if $r<r_k=2^k\ln 2-k$, and unsatisfiable if $r>2^k\ln2$~\cite{nae,yuval}.
-However, in spite of several decades of extensive research in the CS community, both theoretical and experimental, no algorithm has emerged to find a satisfying assignment for densities $r$ anywhere close to $r_k$ in polynomial time \whp\ More precisely, the best current polynomial time algorithm, designed specifically to solve random $k$-CNFs, fails for $r>r_k\cdot\frac{\ln k}k$ \whp~\cite{BetterAlg}.
-Furthermore, a great many algorithms are known to fail for asymptotically even smaller densities $r>r_k\cdot\frac{\rho}k$, where $\rho>0$ is a constant (independent of $k$) that depends on the sophistication of the algorithm.
+With respect to the computational problem, in spite of two decades of extensive research in the CS community no algorithm seemed capable of finding a satisfying assignment for densities $r$ anywhere close to $\rk$ in polynomial time with a non-vanishing probability.
+More precisely, the best rigorously analysed polynomial time algorithm, designed specifically to ``beat'' random formulas, is known to succeed for $r<(1-\eps_k)2^k\ln(k)/k$ \whp, and seems to fail beyond~\cite{BetterAlg}.
+Furthermore, a plethora of algorithms are known to fail for asymptotically even smaller densities $r=\rho\cdot 2^k/k$ with $\rho>0$ an absolute constant (independent of $k$).
 Examples include simple linear-time algorithms such as Unit Clause ($\rho=\eul/2$)~\cite{ChaoFranco2} or Shortest Clause ($\rho=1.817$)~\cite{FrSu}, as well as a wide range of DPLL-type algorithms ($\rho=11/4$)~\cite{AchBeameMolloy}.
-More generally, in~\cite{AchACO} we provided evidence that the density $r=r_k\cdot\frac{\ln k}k$ may form a barrier for a broad class of local search algorithms.
+In summary, there remained a factor of about $k/\ln k$ between the satisfiability threshold and the density where algorithms are known to find satisfying assignments efficiently.